passingthru67/workspaces-to-dock/README.md

 Features Planned:
 -----------------
-- Editing the workspace caption name.
+- Ability to edit the workspace caption name.
-- Favorites panel.
+- Making the favorite shortcuts panel scrollable.
+- Ability to rearrange the position of favorite applications (similar to the dash)

 Known Issues: